 These symptoms will likely only show up when you’re in a serious deficiency.
 However, less-than-ideal levels of Vitamin A can still show up and cause irritating acne even without a blood test proving a medical deficiency.
 Most people with acne, especially those with swollen, red, and painful zits are likely suffering from a Vitamin A deficiency.

 Keep in mind as well that because we can store Vitamin A for acne for when it’s needed, you can get it in spurts.
 That means a dinner of liver, for example, can supply you with enough vitamin A to last you until next week.

-How much Vitamin A for Acne?
+How Much Vitamin A Do I Need for Acne?

 Most supplements give you close to 5,000 IU per day.
 For battling acne, we recommend doubling this amount.
 Aim to get 10,000 IU of Vitamin A for acne, mostly in the form of retinol, each day.

-How do you use Vitamin A for acne?
+How Do You Use Vitamin A for Acne?

 The two most effective ways to get the recommended amount of Vitamin A for acne is through nutritional foods and additional supplements (but not a vitamin A supplement – more on this later!).

 Foods with the highest Vitamin A for acne content are: